developmentseed/bones-recaptcha/README.md

 ## Usage

+* Add your API keys to your configuration JSON file:

+        {
+            "recaptchaPrivateKey": "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX",
+            "recaptchaPublicKey": "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
+        }

 * To add a captcha to a form, add `<%= this.ReCaptcha() %>` to your form template code.

 * Protect your form/model submission endpoint with